brugr9/brugr9.github.io/AprilTagImages/README.md

 ### Dependencies

-* Platforms Tested: PC Windows 10
+* Platforms Tested: PC Windows 10 (Win64)
 * Supported Engine Versions: 4.26

 ### Usage

-Use the plugin as project plugin (folder *MyProject/Plugins*) or engine plugin (folder */Engine/Plugins/Tracking*).
+Use the plugin as project plugin (folder *MyProject/Plugins*).
 Add the plugin by downloading and unpackaging an archive or using git clone:

 ```shell
 git clone https://github.com/brugr9/AprilTagImages